lotteries-io/lotteries-io.github.io/_application-profiles/lotteries-io.md

 ### Signing the Order HTTP Request
 The order HTTP request is to be digitally signed by the retailer using the scheme described in the draft IETF Standard [Signing HTTP Messages](https://tools.ietf.org/html/draft-cavage-http-signatures-03).
 A `Digest` header for the HTTP entity as per [RFC 3230](http://tools.ietf.org/html/rfc3230) MUST be set and SHOULD be at least SHA-256.
 MD5 and SHA1 MAY NOT be used as they are too weak.

+## Initial Operator Order Processing

+On receipt of the [Order](../concepts/order) document, the [Operator](../concepts/operator) will perform some initial syntactical and semantic checks.

+If these fail, then a `400 Bad Request` will be returned along with an appropriate HTTP [Problem Details](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00) document that supplies details of the issue encountered.

+If these pass, and there is not already a representation of the order present at the operator, then a `201 Created` is returned, the URL in the `Location` header being the [Order Processing State](../concepts/order-processing-state) resource.

+If there is already a representation of the order at the operator, then  a `303 See Other` is returned, the URL in the `Location` header being the [Order Processing State](../concepts/order-processing-state).

 ## Operator Order Resource

 If an [Operator](../concepts/operator) accepts the [Order](../concepts/order) for processing, the Operator undertakes to attempt to do what work is necessary to be able to accept the bets in the [Gaming Product Orders](../concepts/gaming-product-order) bindingly.
 Exactly what work that is is encapsulated within the operator systems.